La querida del Centauro season 2

-The second and final season of La querida del Centauro, an American drama, was created by Lina Uribe and Darío Vanegas and developed by Telemundo.
+The second and final season of La querida del Centauro, an American drama, was written by Lina Uribe and Darío Vanegas and developed by Telemundo.
 It premiered on May 2, 2017 and ended on July 24, 2017.
 The new season revolves around the revenge that will carry out El Centauro (Humberto Zurita).
 Prisoner of an obsession that knows no limits, the capo deploys all its evil to punish his old lover, Yolanda (Ludwika Paleta), and Gerardo (Michel Brown), the detective who tried to bring him to justice.

 This second season does not have the participation of Irene Azuela and Alexandra de la Mora.
 Returning cast members from previous seasons include: Humberto Zurita, Ludwika Paleta and Michel Brown.
 New additions to the cast are Sandra Echeverría.

 Plot

 The second season tells the story of the Centauro revenge against Yolanda, his former lover and Gerardo, the detective who sought to bring him to justice.
 After running away from the authorities for two years, tired of being constantly harassed by the police and the bloody war between his cartel and his rivals, Centauro will fake his death and that of his son.
 In this way he will be able to rebuild his empire without the persecution of the police and, moreover, will allow him to execute his plan of revenge.
 Listening to the news of the alleged deaths, Yolanda and her daughter Cristina, as well as Gerardo and his adopted son, Gato, manage to return to Mexico from Canada, where they have lived under the Witness Protection Program.
 However, it will not be an easy return for Yolanda, since Centaurus will use all his sagacity and power to destroy her and her loved ones in their thirst for revenge.